scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/index.md

 ---
 # **Installing Solutions Overview for Kubernetes Administrators**

 These instructions are designed for experienced Kubernetes users and list the steps for solution install.
-If you need more details on any step, see the **Installing Solutions: Step-by-step instructions** guide.
-Supported versions of Kubernetes, Helm and Cert-Manager are listed in the **Supported Kubernetes Environments** guide.
+If you need more details on any step, see the **Installing Solutions: Step-By-Step Instructions** guide.
+Supported versions of Kubernetes, Helm, and Cert-Manager are listed in the **Supported Kubernetes Environments** guide.

 You will need the following: